Gelug

 The Gelug (/gəˈluːɡ/, also Geluk; 'virtuous') is the youngest of the four major schools of Tibetan Buddhism.
 It was founded by Je Tsongkhapa (1357–1419), a Tibetan philosopher, tantric yogi and lama and further expanded and developed by his disciples (such as Khedrup Je, Gyaltsap Je, Dulzin Drakpa Gyaltsen, and Gendün Drubpa).

 The Gelug school is alternatively known as Kadam (bKa’-gdams gsar-pa), since it sees itself as a continuation of the Kadam tradition of Atisha (c.
 11th century).
 The school of New Kadam, or New Kadampa is an offshoot of the Gelug-tradition.
 Furthermore, it is also called the Ganden school, after the first monastery established by Tsongkhapa.
 The Ganden Tripa ("Ganden Throne Holder") is the official head of the school, though its most influential political figure is the Dalai Lama ("Ocean Teacher").
 Allying themselves with the Mongol Khans, the Gelug school emerged as the dominant Buddhist school in Tibet and Mongolia since the end of the 16th century (religiously and politically).
 Another alternative name for this tradition is the Yellow Hat school or sect.

 Doctrinally, the Gelug school promotes a unique form of prasangika Madhyamaka based on the works of Tsongkhapa.
 According to John Powers, Tsongkhapa's work "contains a comprehensive view of Buddhist philosophy and practice that integrates sutra and tantra, analytical reasoning, and yogic meditation."

 Etymology

-"Ganden" is the Tibetan rendition of the Sanskrit name "Tushita", the Pure land associated with Maitreya Buddha.
-At first, Tsongkhapa's school was called "Ganden Choluk" meaning "the Spiritual Lineage of Ganden".
-By taking the first syllable of 'Ganden' and the second of 'Choluk', this was abbreviated to "Galuk" and then modified to the more easily pronounced "Gelug".
+"Ganden" (Wylie: dga' ldan) is the Tibetan rendition of the Sanskrit name "Tushita" (IAST: tuṣita), the Pure Land associated with Maitreya Buddha.
+At first, Tsongkhapa's school was called gan den chö luk (Wylie: dga' ldan chos lugs) meaning "the Spiritual Lineage of Ganden".
+By taking the first syllable of gan den and the second of chö luk, this was abbreviated to ga luk (Wylie: dga' lugs) and then modified to the more easily pronounced "Gelug" (Wylie: dge lugs, THL Phonetic: gé luk).

 The Gelug school was also called the "New Kadam", because it saw itself a revival of the Kadam school founded by Atisha.